Expertise

 Social networks in 2023

-02. How does it work?
+02. How does it work in practice?

 The principle is simple: